nprice1/blog/content/post/making-this-blog.md

 *only* because I setup a private email with Namecheap (see [Step four](#step-four) below for how to do that) and since I was using S3 as my web server, for some reason Namecheap thought I was using a custom DNS (even though I wasn't) and none of my emails were being received.
 If you decide to not setup a custom email, then using the free Namecheap DNS works just fine.
-There are some otherwise factors as well, like the fact that the Namecheap DNS is free, and it doesn't propagate changes as quickly as I would like.
+There are some other factors as well, like the fact that the Namecheap DNS is free, and it doesn't propagate changes as quickly as I would like.
 For a static website where you are probably only setting this stuff up once though, quick changes probably aren't super critical.